dev-devfero/talaash/README.md

 ---

-### 👨‍💻 Developed with ❤️ by Moiz Ayub
+### 👨‍💻 Developed with ❤️ by Moiz Ayub from Devfero

-Let me know if you want to add:
+Let us know if you want to add:
 - Badges (build passing, license, etc.)
 - Live Demo link
 - https://talaash-ucp.vercel.app